To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “Nobody’s given us a hiding like that but they deserve it because they play the right way and they enjoy their football,” he said after his newly-crowned Premier League champions mustered only one shot on goal all night.

 “We never really controlled Messi but many people have said that.
-We never closed the midfield well enough to counter them.”

 In fact, for the first 10 minutes amid a fantastic atmosphere, they did—snapping into every tackle and pressing hard.
 However, just as in Rome two years ago, Barcelona settled into their rhythm and soon took control.